An official website of the United States government

 Technical Approach

-Eleven trail cameras are installed at eight different Virginia haul-out locations in two different survey areas 1) in the lower Chesapeake Bay at the Chesapeake Bay Bridge Tunnel (CBBT) islands, and 2) on the southern tip of the Eastern Shore.
+Trail cameras are installed at ten different Virginia haul-out sites in two different survey areas 1) in the lower Chesapeake Bay at the Chesapeake Bay Bridge Tunnel (CBBT) islands, and 2) on the southern tip of the Eastern Shore.

 Each camera records images throughout the local seal occupancy season from October through May.
 Cameras are placed to provide maximum coverage of the known haul-out locations at the Eastern Shore area, and the two highest use areas of the CBBT.
 Images are recorded during daylight hours at a frequency of every 15 minutes.
-The number of seals hauled out and in the water will be recorded for each image and these data will be compared to local environmental variables
+The number of seals hauled out and in the water and the presence of vessels are recorded in each image.
+Data are then analyzed for correlation to local environmental variables.

 Progress & Results

 Remote trail cameras have been deployed at two sites in southeastern Virginia (on the Eastern Shore of Virginia & on the Chesapeake Bay Bridge Tunnel (CBBT) islands) for five complete field seasons as of May 2024.
 Seasons run from mid-October to late-May.
-Over 460,000 images have been collected from all five seasons.
-Photos are processed using Timelapse2 computer software.
-The review of the first four seasons of images is complete, and review of the fifth season (2023/2024) is in progress.
-The latest progress report (Guins et al., 2023) is available here
+Over 460,000 images have been collected from all five seasons and have been processed using Timelapse2 computer software.

-Seals have consistently been observed from October to late April/mid-May and are recorded in the highest numbers during the months of January and February.
-While the vast majority appear to be harbor seals, gray seals were positively identified in 94 different images across the first 4 seasons.
-Seals are observed hauling out in higher numbers at the Eastern Shore site versus the CBBT.
-Seals have been observed hauling out in higher numbers when tidal height was between 1 and 2 feet at the Eastern Shore and between -1 and 0 feet at the CBBT; at lower wind speeds; and at air temperatures around 49°F.
+Seals have consistently been observed from October to late April/mid-May and are recorded in the highest numbers during the months of January, February, and March.
+While the vast majority appear to be harbor seals, gray seals were positively identified in 94 different images across the first 5 seasons.
+Seals have been observed hauling out in higher numbers at the Eastern Shore site versus the CBBT.
+Seals have also been observed hauling out in higher numbers when tidal height was between 0 and 2 feet at the Eastern Shore and between -1 and 1 feet at the CBBT; at lower wind speeds; and at air temperatures around 50°F. There was a significant negative correlation between the number of seals that were hauled out and tidal height at the Eastern Shore, wind speed at both survey areas, and air temperature at both survey areas.
+However, there was not a significant correlation between hauled out seals and tidal height at the CBBT.

 Below is the poster presented at the 2024 National Military Fish and Wildlife Association Annual Meeting in Grand Rapids, MI.